Madison Avenue: Role in advertising industry

 The term "Madison Avenue" is often used metonymically to stand for the American advertising industry.
 Madison Avenue became identified with advertising after that sector's explosive growth in this area in the 1920s.

-According to "The Emergence of Advertising in America", by the year 1861, there were twenty advertising agencies in New York City; and the New York City Association of Advertising Agencies was founded in 1911, predating the establishment of the American Association of Advertising Agencies by several years.
+According to "The Emergence of Advertising in America", by the year 1861, there were 20 advertising agencies in New York City, and the New York City Association of Advertising Agencies was founded in 1911, predating the establishment of the American Association of Advertising Agencies by several years.

 Among various depictions in popular culture, the portion of the advertising industry which centers on Madison Avenue serves as a backdrop for the AMC television drama Mad Men, which focuses on industry activities during the 1960s.

-In recent decades, many agencies have left Madison Avenue, with some moving further downtown and others moving west.
+In the late 20th century, many agencies left Madison Avenue, with some moving further downtown and others moving west.
 The continued presence of large agencies in the city made New York the third-largest job market per capita in the U.S. in 2016, according to a study by marketing recruitment firm MarketPro.
 Today, several agencies are still located in the old business cluster on Madison Avenue, including StrawberryFrog, TBWA Worldwide, Organic, Inc., and DDB Worldwide.
 However, the term is still used to describe the agency business as a whole and large, New York–based agencies in particular.